Tuesday, July 4, 2017

 A 6pm ADR just opened up at the Liberty Tree Tavern!

 While the high-minded founding fathers portrayed in the film were no doubt as biased and bigoted in reality as posterity has documented, it is the spirit of their words that has been echoing across the centuries.
 Those rebellious individuals, who were unafraid to stand up to an out-of-touch group of too-rich and too-powerful tyrants, declared their independence by proclaiming that “We (a collective pronoun) hold these truths to be self-evident, that all men (perhaps originally indicating male landowners, but expanded to be inclusive of everyone in the following years - a fact that's clear to anyone with half a brain) are created equal…” And remember, these statements were not followed by an asterisk, or some footnote that said “except Women, Homosexuals, Transgendered, Blacks, Mexicans, the poor, the uninsured, news reporters, or anyone who pisses off the current leadership.”
-While the sentiments of the founding fathers unfortunately weren't initially all-inclusive, the words as written are what must be taken to heart and put to practice now, providing us guiding lights that glow as hopefully as the lanterns hung upon the Liberty Tree did back in the 1700s; a glow that should shine much brighter than the dim light of a cell phone screen displaying the reprehensible ramblings of an entitled coward spewed onto Twitter.
+While the words as written by the founding fathers unfortunately weren't initially all-inclusive, the sentiments and spirit are what must be taken to heart and put to practice now, providing us guiding lights that glow as hopefully as the lanterns hung upon the Liberty Tree did back in the 1700s; a glow that should shine much brighter than the dim light of a cell phone screen displaying the reprehensible ramblings of an entitled coward spewed onto social media.

 So my apologies if I’ve offended anyone from my soap-box - but it is my blog, after all - so I can say whatever the hell I want.
 I can thank the First Amendment (and some long-dead but long-remembered patriots in tri-cornered hats) for that.